‘Celebrity Big Brother’ Casting: Six Celebrities Are Confirmed To Be Joining The Cast Of The ‘CBBUS’ House

 Julie Chen just announced the addition of Celebrity Big Brother to the Big Brother franchise.
 With the new show’s premiere coming soon, they are wasting no time finding celebrities to overstuff the house with.

-Celebrity Big Brother has not given details so we don’t know yet the dates of the season.
+Celebrity Big Brother has not released details so we don’t know yet the dates of the season.
 Once we have that, we can figure out how many houseguests will need to be cast for the first season.
 It may be a little shorter than the summer show.
 Today we can share with you who the first six are, however.

-According to Celebrity Dirty Laundry, here are your first six Celebrity Big Brother players:
+According to Celebrity Dirty Laundry, here are your first six Celebrity Big Brother players.

 - Drita D’avanzo, from Mob Wives.